 Around the city: I think walking is the best way as the places of interest are quite near to each other, except for the Malacca Mosque.
 On the other hand, you can use a taxi/ grab car when you feel too tired of walking, but believe me, it’s not that tiring.

 Besides, as an option for tourists, there are a plethora of colorful Trishaws with cute decorations (Doraemon, Hello Kitty, etc.) and fun music that you can try, the price may vary depending on your bargaining skills, it’s about 25RM for 10mins (you can try to ask for a lower price, who knows….).

 4. Where to stay in Melaka?

-I stayed at Bayview hotel Melaka – a 3-star hotel located in Jalan Bendahara (15mins walking to the nearest tourist attractions) for the price of around 150RM.
+During my trip to Melaka, I stayed at Bayview hotel Melaka – a 3-star hotel located in Jalan Bendahara (15mins walking to the Jonker Walker) for the price of around 150RM.
 The room is quite big, clean, and fully furnished with a massive window (although the view is not beautiful…at all).
 However, one of my concerns is that the area is a little bit dangerous for solo female travelers (as I feel) because I didn’t see many people walking around, so if you travel alone, I recommend you take a taxi when it’s late.
 Overall, I think it was quite ok with that price and location.